 Amortization means that monthly payments are large enough to pay the interest and reduce the principal on a mortgage.
-Negative amortization occurs when the monthly payments do not cover all of the interest cost.
-The interest cost that isn’t covered is added to the unpaid principal balance.
+Negative amortization occurs when the monthly payments do not cover all the interest costs.
+The interest cost that isn't covered is added to the unpaid principal balance.
 This means that even after making many payments, a borrower may owe more than was owed at the beginning of the loan.

 Net Effective Income